strongback/strongback-cli/README.md

 The first row contains the comma-separated names of the channels, followed by a newline character.
 Each of the subsequent line lists the integer value of the data encoded to the precision specified in your robot program.
 The `Time` channel is always first and the values are in milliseconds.

-== Uninstalling the Strongback Java Library
+## Uninstalling the Strongback Java Library

 To uninstall the Strongback Java Library, simply run

     $ strongback uninstall

 and your existing installation (if you have one) will be archived.

+## Uninstalling all of Strongback

 To fully uninstall all of Strongback, including the archives of existing installations, run the following commands: